 Other ways to say: Uncover secrets, find gossip

-Fun Fact/Origin: “Digging” connects to finding things buried or hidden, like dirt
+Fun Fact/Origin: “Digging” links to finding things buried underground—like hidden secrets in the dirt.

 9. Treat someone like they are lower than dirt